Sigmmma/c20/src/content/h1/tools/ghostbuster/readme.md

 **Ghostbuster** is a [command-line][] tool used to detect and fix [phantom BSP][scenario_structure_bsp#phantom-bsp].
-Given a BSP tag, the tool detects phantom collision surfaces and fixes them by modfying the BSP node structure.
+Given a BSP tag, the tool attempts to detect phantom collision surfaces and fixes them by modifying the BSP node structure.

-Specifically, it finds BSP nodes with dividing planes where [Tool][] has incorrectly assumed that one side is "outside" the map and reuses the same child node for both sides of the failed node.
+Specifically, it searches for BSP nodes with dividing planes where [Tool][] has incorrectly assumed that one side is "outside" the map and reuses the same child node for both sides of the failed node.

 Ghostbuster is built on the [Reclaimer][] library.